7orivorian/Wraith/README.md

     }
 }
 ```

 </details>

 ### Dispatching Events

 <details>
 <summary><i>Details...</i></summary>

-To dispatch an event to an event bus, simply call one of the `dispatch` methods defined in any `IEventBus`
+To dispatch an event to an event bus, call one of the `dispatch` methods defined in any `IEventBus`
 implementation, passing your event as a parameter:

 ```java